StewAlexander-com/NetVendor/README.md

 * How many different hardware types (OUIs) are there in the network?
 (The less there are, the safer a network is from a security standpoint)
 * How many Apples, Ciscos, Dells, and HPs does the Cisco (or other) equipment and or network see?
 <br>
-All Of this is useful for understanding what is in a network for security and benchmarking purposes... <br>
+All of this is useful for understanding what is in a network for security and benchmarking purposes... <br>

 ## Requirements
 * This uses a restful API to search for the vendors, so it needs a working internet connection